Generic selectors

 Why You’ll Love This Chia Seed Pudding Recipe

 • It’s so healthy!
-Chia seeds are packed with a ton of many health benefits making them a nutritious ingredient.
-Chia seeds are not only high in protein but also have large amounts of fiber and omega-3 per serving.
+Chia seeds are high in protein and also have large amounts of fiber per serving.

 • It is an easy recipe to make.
 All you have to do is mix all the ingredients together then let it sit.
 Over time, the pudding will naturally thicken and you’ll have a delicious creamy pudding!